LaviniaStiliadou/sitCoM/README.md

 ## Integrate the simulation

-Before the simulation can be started, the ElementHandler must be moved from the handler folder to \node_modules\bpmn-js-token-simulation\lib\util and the remaining files must be moved to the \node_modules\bpmn-js-token-simulation\lib\features\token-simulation-behavior\handler folder.
+Before the simulation can be started, the ElementHandler must be moved from the handler folder to \node_modules\bpmn-js-token-simulation\lib\util.
+The content of the context-pad folder (in handler) must be moved to \node_modules\bpmn-js-token-simulation\lib\features\context-pads\handler and the content of the pause-simulation folder (in handler) must be moved to \node_modules\bpmn-js-token-simulation\lib\features\pause-simulation.
+The remaining files must be moved to the \node_modules\bpmn-js-token-simulation\lib\features\token-simulation-behavior\handler folder.

 ## Features